hn303/CamLandEc-RM03/supervision2_assignment.md

 Note: If you don't save as, these temporary files will disappear next time you open the QGIS file.
 ![](statics/Sup2_rasterize2.PNG)

 #### Question 1.
+Uncheck all layers except two `Urban_2018` layers and `Boundary`.
+Compare `Urban_2018.tif` with `Urban_2018.shp` by turning on and off the check of the raster layer.
+How is the raster data different from vector data?

+#### Question 2.
 Zoom into the `Urban_2018` layer.
 You will see that the pixels are in a grid.
 Check the size of the grid by right-clicking on the layer and clicking `Properties`.
 In the `Information` tab, what are the dimensions and pixel size?
 (Note: pixel size is in meters)

-#### Question 2.
+#### Question 3.
 In real life, what would be the dimension (width and length on a map) of this city of Sejong, South Korea in kilometers? (hint: real distance = dimension * pixel size).
 Find this city on [Google Map](https://www.google.com/maps/place/Sejong+City+Hall/@36.5675237,127.1919615,11z/data=!4m5!3m4!1s0x357ad2abe6c47565:0x4da638f5f9f95e37!8m2!3d36.4800984!4d127.2890354) to see whether your calculation makes sense.
 You can search Sejong City Hall, and refer to the grey dotted line as the city boundary.
 ![](statics/Sup2_google_map.PNG)

 4. Uncheck `Urban_2018` layer.
 Click and check `Excluson_2014` layer, click `Raster` in menu bar, `Conversion` > `Rasterize`.
 Set `Field to use for a burn-in value` as `EXCLUSION`, `A field value to burn` as `Not set`, `output raster size units` as `Georeferenced units`, and `Resolution` as `30` and `30`.